surendramaran/YOLO/YOLOv8-Instance-Segmentation-Android-Tflite/README.md

 ### Description
 This Android application is designed to perform Instance Segmentation using the YOLOv8 machine learning model.
 YOLOv8 (You Only Look Once version 8) is known for its real-time object detection capabilities, and this app brings that functionality to Android devices.

+### Note
+For some reason Tflite Interpreter was not loading int8 models.
+Use Float32 or Float16

 ### Getting Started
 To use this repository for any custom YOLOv8 Instance Segmentation model, follow these steps:
 1. Clone this repository to your local machine.